 For that reason, it's important that we find an editor who is highly organized, a good communicator, a skilled leader and sharp thinker.
 We want someone who is passionate about covering issues of race, ethnicity and diversity and who is dedicated to quality journalism.
 A background in radio is not necessary, but a passion for public radio-style storytelling and a commitment to the mission of public radio is essential.
 We will train those who haven't worked in radio before.

 The editor's job is multifaceted.
 It includes communicating with reporters and editing stories from conception to completion, ensuring the goals of the grant are met, managing regular communication with the four newsrooms, traveling regularly to the stations where the other reporters are based and organizing training sessions for reporters.

 In your cover letter, please tell us how you will approach covering the intersection of race, identity and culture.
 What stories would you tell?
 How will that be different from what you've read or heard before?
 Please submit any links to work samples in your application.
 If you have audio samples that are not available online, please send files to email@example.com.
-You must complete an online application through the University of Missouri - St. Louis to be considered for this job.
+You must complete an online application through the University of Missouri - St. Louis.
+Job ID: 23785.